Mastodon

 Should I pay off my mortgage or invest in 2026?

-It depends on your rate and your wrapper headroom.
-If your fix is below 5% and you still have unused ISA or pension allowance, investing inside the wrapper usually wins because the after-tax spread compounds for decades.
-If your rate is 6% or higher and you have already filled your tax wrappers, overpayment becomes the better mathematical bet.
-Run your real numbers through the calculator before deciding.
+This is general information, not personalised advice.
+As a rule of thumb, it depends on your rate and your wrapper headroom.
+If your fix is below 5% and you still have unused ISA or pension allowance, the maths often favours investing inside the wrapper because the after-tax spread can compound for decades.
+If your rate is 6% or higher and you have already filled your tax wrappers, overpayment can become the better mathematical bet.
+Run your real numbers through the calculator and speak to a regulated adviser if you are unsure.

 Should I overpay before maxing my employer pension match?